devcairo/TrueClimate/README.md

    - When you first open the app, you'll see a setup screen
    - Enter your OpenWeatherMap API key in the input field
    - Click "Save" to store it securely in your browser
-   - Your API key is stored locally and never shared
+   - Your API key is stored locally using the localstorage variable in javascript and thus never shared outside of your browser

 ## Usage

 1. **First Time Setup**: Enter your OpenWeatherMap API key when prompted
 2. **Search for Weather**: Enter a city name and click the search button or press Enter
 3. **Use Current Location**: Click the location button to get weather for your current position
-4. **View Forecast**: Scroll down to see the 7-day forecast below the current weather
+4. **View Forecast**: Scroll down to see the 5-day forecast below the current weather

 ## Security Features